Hormone therapy for breast cancer

 Breast cancer medications that have this action include:

 Tamoxifen.
 Tamoxifen is usually taken daily in pill form.
-It's used to reduce the risk of cancer recurrence in women who have been treated for early-stage breast cancer.
+It's often used to reduce the risk of cancer recurrence in women who have been treated for early-stage breast cancer.
 In this situation, it's typically taken for five to 10 years.

 - Toremifene (Fareston).
 Toremifene is taken as a daily pill.
 It's used to treat breast cancer that has spread to other areas of the body.
 Toremifene is approved for use in postmenopausal women.